IHE/ITI.PCF/input/pagecontent/volume-1.md

 **Post-conditions:**

-- **Consent Enforcer** assures only appropriate use is allowed, inappropriate use is denied
+- **Consent Enforcement Point** assures only appropriate use is allowed, inappropriate use is denied

 ##### XX.4.2.6.1 Intermediate Data Timeframe Content